STACK: Adversarial Attacks on LLM Safeguard Pipelines: Baseline Attack Prompts

 Figure~\ref{fig:e2e-bon} lists the system prompt we give to the generative model during the \bon attack so that the model output is perturbed in an attempt to bypass the \response{} \filter{}.

 Our implementation of \renellm uses the same rewriting prompts as \citeauthor{renellm}'s original implementation, except we modified the paraphrase prompt to return one paraphrase (Figure~\ref{fig:paraphrase}) rather than five.
-We also unintentionally modified the \renellm nesting templates by changing all ellipses from three period characters to a single ellipsis character.
-Moreover, we unintentionally added an additional backslash before ``\texttt{multicolumn}'' in the \LaTeX-table-filling nesting template.
+We also unintentionally modified the \renellm{} templates due to copying them from the paper text rather than the code: for example, this changed all ellipses from three period characters to a single ellipsis character, added an additional backslash before ``\texttt{multicolumn}'' in the \LaTeX-table-filling nesting template, and removed the braces around the prompt in the code-completion nesting template.

-\section{\stagedattack prompts}
+\section{\stagedattack Prompts}

 In this section we give the \query{} templates we used for \stagedattack.

 Figure~\ref{fig:staged-attack-template} is the template for front-to-back \stagedattack (Section~\ref{sec:f2b-stack}). \texttt{\{QUERY\_JAILBREAK\}} is filled in with the \qfj, \texttt{\{RESPONSE\_JAILBREAK\}} is filled in with the \rfj, and \texttt{\{QUERY\}} is filled in with the query transformed by \pap.